 To be a person of culture is to be at home under all conditions.
 Your mind is stored with mental images, and memory comes to keep you company, and guide you from nostalgia and the sense of separateness to universality or oneness with the Divine.
 The country will be beautiful to you in any season, and society and solitude each will be welcomed by you in turn.
 You are to reject nothing, despise nothing, knowing that everything belongs somewhere, and that it is needed to make up the great mosaic of life…”

 It is true that something must inform the Ego, that is where knowledge comes in.
-So then it is important that hold knowledge of the self, better informing how we interacts with the world and how we choose to behave.
-To know the self is no easy task, it on the journey of self-knowledge that one’s discovers just who one is and how one wishes to live.
+So then it is important to hold knowledge of the self, better informing how we interact with the world and how we choose to behave.
+To know the self is no easy task, it on the journey of self-knowledge that one discovers just who one is and how one wishes to live.
 What habits one wishes to continue and which should stop.
-The journey allows one to choose just what kind of person one wishes to be, its only through ego that this is attainable.
+The journey allows one to choose just what kind of person one wishes to be, its only through Ego that this is attainable.
 One must be honest with one which is hard, I find it hard anyway.
 At any rate I think it’s a journey we all should take.